iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 ***Remember you need to have Worker Pass NFT on the worker's wallet.***

-When your worker setup is successfully completed you should see the following message on your screen.
+When your worker setup is completed you should see the following message on your screen.

 ```sh
 Worker was successfully started.
 ```
-First time The whole process will take time (around 10 to 20 mins).
+For the first time, the whole process will take time (around 10 to 20 mins).
 So be patient and grab some coffee!

 ![Worker Started Successfully](images/worker_setup_success.png)

-After worker starts successfully it will take 2 to 3 mins to join the worker pool.
+After the worker starts successfully it will take 2 to 3 mins to join the worker pool.

 You can confirm that by visiting [WorkerPass WorkerPool Grafana Portal](https://grafana.workerpass.iex.ec/)